bilger-progress/-KinveyLiveServicesXamarin/README.md

 4. When you run the application, make sure to follow the logs on the console.
 They will indicate the state of _Kinvey Live Services_.
 Each time you add a new entity to the __Kinvey Collection__, those messages will appear on the console logs.

+Currently this project uses _Xam.Plugin.Connectivity_ package to track connectivity state changes.
+If a change occurs in the connectivity state, then re-registration to Kinvey Live Services will be triggered.